Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Conclusions

 \section{Conclusions}

 In this paper we study optimal information disclosure policies for online platforms.
 We introduce two distinct two-sided market models.
 In the first model the sellers choose quantities, and in the second model the sellers make entry and pricing decisions.
-A key element of our analysis is showing that the platform's information disclosure problem transforms into a constrained price discrimination problem, where the constraints are given by the equilibrium requirements and depend on the specific two-sided market model being studied.
-We use this equivalence to provide conditions that are related to demand elasticities, under which a simple information structure where the platform removes a certain portion of low quality sellers and does not share any information about the other sellers is revenue-optimal for the platform.
+The platform's information disclosure problem transforms into a constrained price discrimination problem, where the constraints are given by the equilibrium requirements and depend on the specific two-sided market model being studied.
+We use this equivalence to provide conditions on model parameters, under which a simple information structure where the platform removes a certain portion of low quality sellers and does not share any information about the other sellers is revenue-optimal for the platform.

 There are some interesting potential extensions for future work.
 For example, in practice, the platform and the buyers learn the sellers' quality as they make their decisions.
 One possible extension of our work would be to incorporate learning into our setting.
 Another direction for future work is to introduce competition between platforms.
 In many industries, fierce competition between platforms has a first order effect on the market design choices made by platforms.
+Another possible extension is to introduce signaling by sellers.
+In some platforms sellers have tools to signal their own quality that can impact equilibrium outcomes.

-Finally, a third interesting direction for future research is to incorporate search frictions in our setting.
+Finally, a fourth interesting direction for future research is to incorporate search frictions in our setting.
 In some platforms (e.g., e-commerce platforms) search frictions play a significant role.
 In some of these platforms, because of rating inflation, the sellers' star rating does not provide substantial information about the sellers' quality (see, e.g., \cite{tadelis2016reputation}).
 In this case, the menu observed in practice sometimes looks similar to a $2$-separating menu: certified sellers, sellers that are not certified, and sellers that are banned.
 While the results in this paper show that a $1$-separating menu is optimal under an appropriate condition on demand elasticity, we conjecture that extending our setting to incorporate search costs would change the optimal menu.
 In particular, in order to mitigate the impact of search, a $2$-separating menu might be more attractive.